 - Employer Health and Safety Planning Tool Kit: This secure application lets employers use their own data to plan targeted safety improvements and reduce costs

-- Industry Safety Information Centre: This tool provides information on prevention activities, assessment data, injury rates and claim costs, by industry and classification unit
+- Industry health and safety data: This tool provides information on prevention activities, assessment data, injury rates and claim costs, by industry and classification unit

 - Dashboards: These interactive tools let you explore and understand specific health and safety topics